-Crested Guans and Ocelots among other species require undisturbed, healthy forests with clean water and abundant food in order for them to thrive, hence they serve as indicators of healthy forests or disturbance in the area.
+Great curassows and ocelots among other species require undisturbed, healthy forests with clean water and abundant food for them to thrive, hence they serve as indicators of healthy forests or disturbance in the area.

-Their presence or absence of the 19 target mammals species indicate whether forest, wetlands or pine savannahs are healthy or otherwise impacted by human activities.
+Their presence or absence of the 19 target mammals species indicate whether forest, wetlands or pine savannas are healthy or otherwise impacted by human activities.
 For example, if there is a decrease in game species it could be an indication of increased levels of hunting pressure in one area or it could be related to habitat degradation.

 Keeping an eye on the birds